jasonrohrer/wallClockProfiler/README.md

 ## Examples

-Run ./myProgram and sample the stack 20 times per second until it exits.
+Run ./myProgram and sample the stack 20 times per second until it exits:
 ```
 ./wallClockProfiler 20 ./myProgram
 ```

-Attatch to an existing process ./myProgram (PID 3042) and sample the stack 20 times per second for 60 seconds.
+Attatch to an existing process ./myProgram (PID 3042) and sample the stack 20 times per second for 60 seconds:
 ```
 ./wallClockProfiler 20 ./myProgram 3042 60
 ```